hristinanikpi/tower_of_hanoi/README.md

 ### 50 disks

-while 5 disks take a manageable time, 50 disks would take **1 125 899 906 842 624** moves, which is infeasible to compute in a reasonable time.
+While 5 disks take a manageable time, 50 disks would take **1 125 899 906 842 624** moves, which is infeasible to compute in a reasonable time.

 ## Future Improvements